 This is the most famous hiking trail on the Amalfi Coast!
 Hiking the ancient Path of The Gods is an intimate way to experience the landscapes, fresh air, and surrounding sea of the Amalfi Coast.
 The hike is about four miles long and reachable by car or bus to Nocelle (nearby Positano) or Bomberano (close to Amalfi).

-If you’re keen on learning the rich history and significance of this trail, book your Trail of the Gods Hike with Local Guide Saveria Fiore.
-Her guidance is revered!
+If you’re keen on learning the rich history and significance of this trail, try a walking tour with a local!
+This Trail of the Gods Hike with Local Guide Saveria Fiore is highly recommended.

 Click here to book your epic guided journey of the Path of The Gods.